A long journey to good vision in the Amazon

 Tom, a OneSight volunteer (and master fundraiser) from Australia helping out the sassy Marta, my favorite patient from the clinic

 I’m happy to support their cause, and encourage you to do so, too.
-I created a fundraising campaign to fund both this past clinic and any future clinics in the Amazon and beyond.
+I created to fund both this past clinic and any future clinics in the Amazon and beyond.
 Now that you’ve had a glimpse into just how essential—and inaccessible—eye care can be for some, I urge you to find it in you (and/or your pocket) to donate to OneSight’s cause.

 $30 buys someone an eye exam and a pair of glasses that will last years, but any amount is better than nothing.
 Your donations are the fuel that keeps these clinics running, and, more importantly, bring perfect vision to those who might never see it otherwise.